transcedentalia/problem-of-the-day/README.md

-PotD27072014_2 - Remove all duplicates from a string (T: O(n)) PotD27072014_3 - Given two strings, remove characters in the first string which are present in the second string (T: O(m+n)) PotD27072014_4 - Reverse a string (T: O(n), S: O(1))
+PotD27072014_2 - Remove all duplicates from a string (T: O(n)) PotD27072014_3 - Given two strings, remove characters in the first string which are present in the second string (T: O(m+n)) PotD27072014_4 - Reverse a string (T: O(n), S: O(1)) PotD27072014_5 - Print all permutations of a given string